EmilioPeJu/panda-server-issue-61-streaming-table/README.md

 It turned out, the bottleneck was ethernet, for some reason, I can only push around 12MB/s to the ZedBoard over the ethernet link, I will re-try the same test on a Pandabox (which shouldn't have that limitation).

+### ILA report
+- A system integrated logic analyser was added to verify the AXI transactions.
+- Observations:
+From end of last burst to start of next burst it takes 22 cycles.
+Given that there is an arbiter, this number depends on the number of dma instances, in this specific case, there were 2 of them.

+If we consider maximum bursts, this provides an utilization of 92%, at 125MHz, the maximum bandwidth would be around 460MB/s.
+Considering that in practice, we can push the ethernet link to around 60MB/s, this test confirms that the AXI will not be the bottleneck.